Ethisphere’s 2014 100 Most Influential People in Business Ethics Recognizing the Best Around the Globe

 Annual Ranking Recognizes Individuals Who’ve Contributed to Progressing Ethical Business Globally

-NEW YORK – December 4, 2014 – The Ethisphere Institute, the global leader in defining and advancing the standards of ethical business practices, today announced its annual 100 Most Influential People in Business Ethics ranking.
+NEW YORK – December 4, 2014 – Ethisphere, the global leader in defining and advancing the standards of ethical business practices, today announced its annual 100 Most Influential People in Business Ethics ranking.
 In an era of multi-billion dollar fines and an ever-increasing regulatory environment, public attention tends to focus on companies that failed in the areas of ethics and compliance.
 This award recognizes individuals that have made a material impact in the world of business ethics and compliance.

 “The 2014 100 Most Influential People in Business Ethics, whether in corporate cultures, academia, government or NGOs, set standards for excellence,” said Ethisphere’s Publisher, Stefan Linssen.
 “Never-ending media and news coverage focus on the breaches and failures of businesses and individuals alike.
 This list recognizes those who are making an effort to move business forward with ethics and integrity.”